zenodea/login_system/README.md

 - Users can send evaluations, consisting of: Title of evaluation, Comment of evaluation.
 - Drop down box included to select best choice of contact (email or phone number).
 - The data is then encrypted, and only administrators will be able to view the encrypted content.
+  - This is done via creating a public/private key for every administrator.
+All sensitive information in the evaluation (contact method, body of evaluation, pictures) are encrypted via a symmetric encryption.
+The key used to encrypt the data is then encrypted with the public key of all admins (thus if there are 5 admins, 5 sets of the keys, with different encryptions, are stored in the database).
+The private key is also stored in the database, but it is encrypted with the password of the admin's account.
+The public key is stored as is.
+When a admin wishes to view the list of evaluations, the private key is decrypted with the admin password, the private key is used to decrypt the key for the evaluation, and the decrypted key is used to decrypt the evaluation.
+This creates a secure system which allows multiple admins to see the same information, while mainting a level of security.
 - XSS secure.
 - CSRF secure.
 - SQLi secure.